Last updated: May 3, 2026

 |---|---|---|---|

 Total exam cost: $135.
-If you fail either portion, you can retake that portion for the same fee.
-The written exam covers theory, sanitation, laws, and chemistry.
-The practical exam tests haircutting, styling, chemical services, and sanitation procedures.
+If you fail either portion, you can retake that portion only for the same fee.
+Results are typically available within a few days.
+The written exam covers South Carolina cosmetology law and regulations — study SC’s Board rules specifically, not just general cosmetology theory.

 Step 3: Obtain Your Cosmetologist License

-After passing both exams, apply for your cosmetology license through the Board of Cosmetology:
+After passing both exams, apply for your cosmetology license through the Board of Cosmetology online portal:

 - Initial license fee: $25

-Your license must be visibly displayed in the salon at all times.
+- Your license must be visibly displayed in your work area at all times.

 Step 4: Form Your Business Entity

-Register an LLC at Business Entities Online ($125).
+Register an LLC through Business Entities Online ($125 online).
 Apply for a free federal EIN.
-Get your local business license from each city or county where you operate (fees based on gross income).
+Get your local business license from each city or county where you operate (MASC lookup, May 1-April 30 cycle).

 Step 5: Secure and Prepare Your Salon Space

-Find a commercial space and ensure it meets Board of Cosmetology facility requirements (SC Regulation 17-13):
+Find a commercial space and ensure it meets Board of Cosmetology facility requirements under SC Regulation 17-13.
+Key physical requirements:

-- Ventilation: Adequate fresh air circulation and ventilation to remove fumes and odors
+- Ventilation: Adequate fresh air circulation and mechanical ventilation to remove chemical fumes and odors from coloring and chemical services

-- Water supply: Hot and cold running water at each shampoo station and sanitation sink
+- Water supply: Hot and cold running water at each shampoo bowl and at the sanitation sink — a separate sanitation sink (not a restroom sink) is required for instrument disinfection

-- Lighting: Sufficient artificial and/or natural lighting in all service areas
+- Lighting: Sufficient lighting in all service areas for safe and accurate work

-- Storage: Clean, enclosed storage for clean linens, tools, and supplies separate from soiled items
+- Storage: Clean, enclosed storage for clean linens and tools, separate from soiled items

 Step 6: Apply for Your Shop/Salon Permit